Enigmatic-Smile/fidel-android/README.md

 	2. `Fidel.programId`
 	3. `Fidel.supportedCardSchemes`.
 The default value includes _Visa_, _Mastercard_ and _AmericanExpress_, but if you set this property to `null` or to an empty set, you'll receive the `MISSING_MANDATORY_INFO` error.

-### Feedback
+## Feedback

 The FIDEL SDK is in active development, we welcome your feedback!

 Get in touch:

 GitHub Issues - For SDK issues and feedback

-FIDEL Developers Slack Channel - [https://fidel-developers-slack-invites.herokuapp.com](https://fidel-developers-slack-invites.herokuapp.com) - for personal support at any phase of integration
+Fidel Developers Forum - [https://community.fidel.uk](https://community.fidel.uk) - for personal support at any phase of integration